Mohammedk8190/Districtwise-FMCG-Sales-Dashboard/README.md

-📊 Cavins Project – Sales Analysis (Excel Project)
+📊 Districtwise FMCG Sales Dashboard
 📁 Project Overview

 This project contains a detailed Sales Analysis Dashboard created in Excel for Cavins.